ENCCS/julia-for-hpc/content/interfacing.rst

    If you have multiple Julia versions, you can specify the one to use in Python by passing julia="/path/to/julia/binary/executable" (e.g., julia = "/home/myUser/lib/julia-1.1.0/bin/julia") to the ``julia.install()`` function.

 Now you can now access to Julia in multiple ways.
 For example, you can define all your functions in a Julia script and “include” it.
-Herein we have a Julia script named as ``julia_for_python.jl``, which contains the following Julia code:
+Herein we have a Julia script named as ``python_call_julia.jl``, which contains the following Julia code:

 .. code-block:: julia